Digital-One-Health/digital-one-health.github.io/_pages/research.md

+#### Software

+**Clinical Metagenomics**

+[Clinical Metagenomics](https://clinical-metagenomics.shinyapps.io/clinical-metagenomics/) tracks microbiome variance and identifies bacterial genera responsible for significant variance shifts using 16S rRNA gene metabarcoding for longitudinal data.
+The unique value of this approach is that it goes beyond presence, absence and abundance of genera, as is commonly the case in 16S microbiome studies.
+Since gut and lung microbiome analyses use DNA extracted from faecal and sputum samples respectively, they only represent a distribution of their respective anatomical compartments.
+So, making inferences based on presence and absence of individual units (genera) of the distribution might be misleading.
+In this prototype tool, variance is tracked using three microbiome attributes/parameters i.e. prevalence, abundance and co-occurrence network along a temporal scale identifying genera responsible for dramatic shifts in variance at each temporal point.

+**Biome360**

+[Biome360](https://biome360.shinyapps.io/shinyapp/) performs interactive visualisation of microbiome data and the results of different types of analyses (E.g. virulence genes, AMR genes, Mobile Genetic Elements, and Species of Interest)

 <!--
 Our overarching goal is to explore and understand new quantum states of electronic matter on the atomic scale.
 To do so, we use and develop novel spectroscopic-imaging scanning tunneling microscopy (SI-STM) tools to visualize the relevant quantum mechanical degrees of freedom.